Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 createInstance('characterTag', 'objects.Character', {0, 0, 'gf'}) -- Will create a character
 ```

-Creating an instance from the Character class (Reference):
+Creating a class constructor from the Character class (Reference):
 ```haxe
 new Character(x, y, json, isPlayer);
 ```